ruandersMSFT/Compliance/compliance/assurance/assurance-auditing-and-reporting-overview.md

 ms.custom: seo-marvel-apr2020
 ---

-# Auditing and Reporting in Microsoft cloud services
+# Auditing and reporting in Microsoft cloud services

 Microsoft cloud services include several auditing and reporting features you can use to track user and administrative activity within their tenant, Examples include changes made to Exchange Online and SharePoint Online tenant configuration settings, and changes made by users to documents and other items.
 You can use audit information and reports available in Microsoft cloud services to more effectively manage user experience, mitigate risks, and fulfill compliance obligations.